 Patrol Operations, the largest unit in the Police Department, provides 24-hour service every day of the year.
-It is made up of 64 patrol officers, seven Corporals, and eight Sergeants (Field Supervisors) and three Lieutenants (Duty Commanders).
+It is made up of 3 police aides, 70 patrol officers, and 9 Sergeants (Field Supervisors) and 3 Lieutenants (Duty Commanders).
 Patrol officers respond to citizen-initiated calls.
 These include:

 - Saving life

 - Preventing property loss